k0al4/sec/README.md

 DEF 14A and they are filed when some specific event happens and the company has to make that information available.
 For instance, the 10-Ks bring audited financial statement and are disclosed one every year.

+Many times, researchers like myself don't have access to most of the mainstream paid databases.
+However, much of the data they sell comes from the SEC Edgar system and there is no reason why we couldn't do the same.

 This script is part of my initiative to get all data I need for my research from "free" sources, that is, where we do not need to pay a subscription to get access.
 It uses the modules edgar, requests and beautifulsoup to access, connect and parse the pages.
 The requests are done in a way that it is very